 Table of Contents

-Let’s take a look at what recent research reveals about this microscopic structure, and how it may be the most overlooked, yet crtical factor for good health.
+In this article, we will examine what they glycocalyx is, recent research reveals about this microscopic structure, and how it may be the most overlooked, yet critical factor for good health.

 What is the Glycocalyx?

-The glycocalyx is a gelatinous, carbohydrate-rich coating that covers the outer membranes of all the cells in our bodies.
+The glycocalyx is a dense layer of sugar molecules and the proteins and fats to which they attach that covers the outer membranes of all the cells in our bodies.
 The word glycocalyx literally means “sugar coat” (glykys = sweet, kalyx = husk), referring to its carbohydrate composition.

 - Protection: Cushions the plasma membrane of cells protecting against chemical injury.